The Patriot Post® · Deconstructing the Australian Gun Confiscation Debate

 There are many media myths about gun control being propagated by the Left this week, and by extension, all their lemmings who regurgitate those “facts.”

-Most prevalent myths in social media forums are calls echoing the MSM’s solution: Enact the Australian gun confiscation model.
+Most prevalent myths in social media forums are calls echoing the MSM’s solution: Until the Left can achieve the outright repeal of the Second Amendment, enact the Australian gun confiscation model.
 By way of addressing this “solution,” allow me to repost here a debate with my friend Neville, who is a deeply entrenched liberal from the UK now living in the US, and who has taken it upon himself to reform our nation.
 Here is an abridged summary of that debate…

 The time is now to talk about Gun Control!
 The maiming and death of these children is so pointless, unnecessary and PREVENTABLE.
 Get rid of the guns.
 No mass shootings in Australia for over 20 years and counting after a government gun ban.